Monument for the People of Columbus, Ohio (proposal)

 Concept sketch by Claire Ronan

-The width of Monument for the People of Columbus, Ohio, equals in measure the 22 foot height of the statue of Christopher Columbus that formerly stood here.
+The width of Monument for the People of Columbus, Ohio, equals in measure the 22-foot height of the statue of Christopher Columbus that formerly stood here.
 In place of the bronze figure, the stone platform offers Columbus residents a place to assemble, to be seen and heard at our city hall.
-Widespread local and national protests supporting racial and social justice through the summer and fall of 2020, and the record-smashing voter turnout for that year’s November presidential election demonstrate to us that the exercise of democracy isn’t the work of politicians only, it’s our workas equal citizens.
-And if democracy, like justice, is a process not a state, then our work is unending.
-Monument for the People of Columbus, Ohio, renders a site for visibly rising up and taking up the task before us.
+Widespread local and national protests supporting racial and social justice through the summer and fall of 2020, and the record-smashing voter turnout for that year’s November presidential election demonstrated to all that the exercise of democracy isn’t the work of politicians only, it’s our work—as equal citizens.
+And if democracy, like justice, is a process not a state, then this work is unending.
+Monument for the People of Columbus, Ohio, renders visible a site for our rising to take up the task before us.

-Related reading Goodbye, Columbus, by Dave Ghose, Columbus Monthly, January 2021 Monument for the People of Columbus, unpublished proposal by Michael Mercil, November 2020
+Related reading Monument for the People of Columbus, unpublished proposal by Michael Mercil, November 2020

 Notes on a Monument, by Michael Mercil, November 2020